rozek/gundb-in-memory-storage-adapter/README.md

 a trivial in-memory storage adapter for GunDB

 [GunDB](https://github.com/amark/gun)'s built-in storage adapters based on [RAD](https://github.com/amark/gun/wiki/RAD) are completely broken (RAD [will soon be replaced by something else](https://github.com/amark/gun/issues/1329#issuecomment-1556079655)).
-Until then, this storage adapter may be used, e.g., for testing and debugging purposes.
+Until then, this adapter may be used instead, e.g., for testing and debugging purposes.

+In addition to the typical functionality of a GunDB storage adapter, this one also demonstrates "id filtering", a concept which lets the adapter only persist nodes which belong to a given "containment tree" and ignore any others.
+This functionality becomes important in really globally distributed sysems as it prevents a storage adapter from persisting foreign nodes.

 Please be aware that this storage adapter does not really persist your nodes - all contents get lost as soon as you reload your web page or close its tab or window.
 If you want your data to survive these situations, you may use the [direct localStorage](https://github.com/rozek/gundb-direct-localstorage-adapter) or, even better, the [direct localForage](https://github.com/rozek/gundb-direct-localforage-adapter) adapter instead.